enasequence/read_docs/faq_run_error.rst

 Error: File Integrity Check Failed
 ==================================

-| Submitted files are checked to confirm they can be unpacked.
-  The specifics of how this is done depends on the file type, e.g. gzipped FASTQ files are checked with gunzip, while BAM files are checked with SAMtools.
-| You will receive an error notification resembling the following:
+| You will know this error has occurred if you receive an email resembling the below:

 ::